 The similarity score can influence the

-relevance property of each event.
+relevance field of each event.
 By default, results are sorted by

 relevance,-start - first by